aelzenaar/riley/README.md

 Alan F. Beardon. *The geometry of discrete groups*.
 Graduate Texts in Mathematics 91.
 Springer-Verlag, 1983.

 <a id="EMS21a">[EMS21a]</a>
 Alex Elzenaar, Gaven Martin, and Jeroen Schillewaert.
 “Approximations of the Riley slice”.
-In preparation.
+November 2021. arXiv:2111.03230 [math.GT].

 <a id="EMS21b">[EMS21b]</a>
 Alex Elzenaar, Gaven Martin, and Jeroen Schillewaert.
 “The combinatorics of Farey words and their traces”.
 In preparation.